-Join Scott Simpson for an in-depth discussion in this video Understand user roles and sudo, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Understand user roles and sudo, part of Learning Linux Command Line.

 - [Voiceover] Linux is a multi-user environment,…which is a concept we're familiar with now…but was a new idea decades ago…when Unix came on the scene.…I can have a user, you can have a user,…and our files are kept separate…in our individual home folders.…We can create files that only one…or another user can access.…At the command line, we can switch between users…with the su command, for switch user,…followed by the name of the user we want to switch to.…Probably the most common use…of switching users at the command line is…to do some system administration tasks.…

 There are two basic user roles in Linux.…There's the normal user and the superuser.…The difference here is one of privilege.…The normal user can't make changes to the system.…It can't install software,…it can't make changes to system files,…and it can't browse other users' home folders.…The superuser, which is called root,…can make changes to the system.…It can install software.…It can start and stop services, et cetera.…Normal users can be granted the ability…

 This course will establish the foundation for more advanced Linux topics.
 Find other Linux training courses here.

 - Finding help for Linux commands

 - Editing files and folders